AdbC99/email-services/README.md

 }'
 ```

-The send api will try both
+The send api will try sendgrid first and mailgun second

 ## Install